mjopenglsdl/small3d/README.md

 ![Demo 1](https://cloud.githubusercontent.com/assets/875167/18656425/4781b3d0-7ef1-11e6-83de-e412d5840fec.gif)

-This is a free, open-source, minimalistic 3D game engine, developed in C++ and based on modern OpenGL.
+This is a free, open-source, minimalistic 3D game engine, developed in C++ and using OpenGL with shaders.
 I developed it while learning how to program games and I am still using it for my projects and experiments.

-In order to learn how to use it, have a look at the [tutorial](https://github.com/dimi309/small3d-tutorial) and the [API documentation](http://dimi309.github.io/small3d/).
+- [tutorial](https://github.com/dimi309/small3d-tutorial): Start here to learn the basics.
+The repository also includes two sample games that use all of small3d's features.
+- [API documentation](http://dimi309.github.io/small3d/): Use this as a reference while developing with the engine.

 Features
 --------

-- Runs on Windows, Mac, Linux (I have tested it on Debian and Fedora and somebody has told me that it works on Ubuntu, too).
+- Runs on Windows, Mac, Linux.
+It is regularly tested on Debian, Fedora and Ubuntu.
 - It works with GLFW.
 - Uses OpenGL 3.3 and defaults to 2.1 if the former is not available.
-So, it comes with two sets of shaders.
 - Uses C++11.
 - You can tweak the engine's shaders, as long as you keep the same incoming variables and uniforms.
 - Plays sounds from .ogg files.